Introduction

 Swan employed a variety of gases in his studies that he called “carbohydrogen” flames.
 By carbohydrogen, he essentially meant hydrocarbon gas (molecules containing carbon and hydrogen atoms) although he did include some compounds containing oxygen in his experiments.

 Swan presented his data in units of deviation angle, which at the time was a common way to measure the dispersion of light through prisms.
-Fortunately, he had the insight to record simultaneously the deviation angles from the well known Fraunhofer lines seen in the solar spectrum, whose positions (wavelengths) fairly accurately known at the time.
+Fortunately, he had the insight to record simultaneously the deviation angles from the well known Fraunhofer lines seen in the solar spectrum, whose positions (wavelengths) were known fairly accurately at the time.
 So it was a simple matter to convert the angles into wavelengths.

 Assisted by similar investigations of flames by his contemporaries Sir William Davy and John William Draper, Swan was well aware of the basic physical structure of the flames (“sooty” and “clean”) and their changing emission characteristics and appearance.
 But Swan went further to pursue, in some detail, the nature of the chemical species of various heated materials using the newly invented Bunsen burner and coal gas as a fuel source.